 End the Year On a High Note and Celebrate Your Group With Postcard Appreciations

-Postcard Reflection Jen StanchfieldIn my ongoing community building and professional development with work teams and student and faculty groups, I traditionally facilitate a “Postcard Appreciations” activity in December meetings or classes to give participants a morale lift and end the year on a high note.
+Postcard Reflection Jen StanchfieldIn my ongoing community building and professional development with work teams and student and faculty groups, I intentionally wrap up programs or celebrate the end of the year with a “Postcard Appreciations” activity to give participants a morale lift and end the year on a high note.
 Postcards are one of my favorite tools for sharing appreciation and celebrating group members’ strengths, positive qualities, and contributions.
-Using imagery sparks positive reflective conversations and feedback in a non-intimidating way — strengthening the community and cultivating positive norms.
-Objects such as toy animals or “Miniature Metaphors” could also be used for this purpose, but I tend to use my “Pick-a-Postcards” as I like to have participants write the note to themselves on the back of their postcard, which I send to them later.
-I regularly facilitate this activity with both online and in person groups.
-Depending on the setting and participant numbers, it can be facilitated as a whole group experience or in smaller breakout groups – whichever is appropriate for your situation.
-This is designed for groups that having been working together for a significant period of time and know each other well.
+Using imagery sparks positive reflective conversations and feedback in a non-intimidating way.
+Regular celebrations strengthen the community and cultivate positive norms.

-• Invite participants to pick an image (or object) that represents a personal strength, a positive quality they contribute to the team or, a unique perspective they bring to their work.
+• Invite participants to pick an image (or object) that represents a personal strength, a positive quality they contribute to the team, or a unique perspective they bring to their work.

 • Next, ask participants receiving the appreciations to share how close the group came to guessing why they chose the card/object.

-• When using postcards, consider inviting participants to write a note on the postcard about these strengths as a reminder and take it with them as a memento.
+• When using postcards, consider inviting participants to write a note about these strengths on the postcard as a reminder and take it with them as a memento.
 Or, I have them self-address the postcard and send their reminder note to them at a future date.
 See the Postcard to Your Future Self post for more ideas about using postcard reminders.

-Facilitation Notes: I use this activity with groups who know each other well enough to give meaningful appreciations and with participants who have built comfort within the group for sharing.
-I often use it as a closing with groups I have worked over time.
+I use this activity with groups who know each other well enough to give meaningful appreciation and with participants who have built comfort within the group for sharing.
+I often use it as a closing with groups I have worked with over time.
 It is a valuable opportunity for learners to practice giving and receiving positive feedback and insights from others.
 This celebration of personal strengths and contributions from colleagues or fellow students is something that doesn’t happen enough in the workplace or school.

 No Comments